MattHatwey/Manemo/chapter1.md

   “Let’s go inside.
 It’s probably our castle.” said Matt.
 “Yeah!” said Sansei, Hatwey, and Honest.
-The castle already had all of the interior in place.
-10 pots, 20 carpets, 30 rooms, 2 dining rooms, 3 living rooms, 4 bathrooms, 3 kitchens, and a mirror.
+The castle already had all of the interior in place. many pots, many carpets, many rooms, 1 dining room, 1 living room, 4 bathrooms, 1 kitchen, and a mirror.

   But this mirror wasn’t just a mirror.
 It was shining and looked magical.